codeswitchstudio/Bootstrap-Portfolio/README.md

 This is a portfolio of work meant to showcase my skills and talents to clients or employers who need a front-end developer with a background in graphic design.

-Except for the first project which is the first version of this portfolio, I created all the content at different periods in my learning journey prior to the bootcamp.
+Except for the first project card which is the first version of this portfolio, I created all the content at different periods in my learning journey prior to the bootcamp.
 As the bootcamp course progresses and more projects are deployed, I will have more to showcase my strongest works as well as the thought processes behind it.